ksu-hmi/News-Bot/projectroadmap.md

  3. - [X] Add README page with project description commits to our repository. - Tasha and Tae
  4. - [X] Upload existing code related to our project to Visual Studio Code and ran code. -Tasha and Tae
  5. - [X] Made comments in script1 code used for the Webpage made with flask-Tasha
+ 6. - [X] Create Database
+ 7. - [X] Create table stuctures in Database
+ 8. - [X] Create code for keyword searching Google and parse results
+ 9. - [ ] Read Database table to put in keyword results
+ 10. - [X] Create code to store results in table
+ 11. - [ ] Change Webpage "homepage" to look like a results pages
+ 12. - [ ] Create keyword input page/ add note about needing to wait
+ 13. - [ ] Connect results page to database tables
+ 14. - [ ] Connect keyword page to database tables
- 6. - [ ] Identify bugs causing the code to crash and resolve them.
+ 15. - [ ] Identify bugs causing the code to crash and resolve them.
- 7. - [ ] Discuss what the final code should do and how.
+ 16. - [ ] Discuss what the final code should do and how.
- 8. - [ ] Determine which lines of code are not needed in final model and remove them.
+ 17. - [ ] Determine which lines of code are not needed in final model and remove them.
- 9. - [ ] Watch tutorials on how to use Pandas in Python.
-10. - [ ] Discuss what functions can be added to the existing code.
+18. - [ ] Discuss what functions can be added to the existing code.
-11. - [ ] Run the final code in Visual Studio Code to ensure its error free.
+19. - [ ] Run the final code in Visual Studio Code to ensure its error free.
-12. - [ ] Create video and presentation of final code.
+20. - [ ] Create video and presentation of final code.